Share this article on Facebook

-Arthur Lynch is a PhD candidate in muscle physiology at the University of Limerick, Ireland.
-Arthur coaches here at Sigma Nutrition, heading up our powerlifting coaching program.
-He is an international-level powerlifter, representing Ireland at the past 2 IPF world championships.
+Dr. Arthur Lynch has a PhD in muscle physiology from the University of Limerick, Ireland.
+Arthur is a coach at Sigma Nutrition.
+He is also an international-level powerlifter, representing Ireland at multiple IPF world championships.

 It’s just over a year since this creatine FAQ article was published here on the sigma nutrition website.
 The aim of that particular article was to clarify confusion surrounding supplementation with creatine and it was very well received.
 As a result I decided to do a follow-up article addressed common questions and concerns around protein supplementation and/or protein intake in general.
 Enjoy

 My doctor told me protein will have a bad effect on my kidneys.
 Is this true?

 The topic of high protein intake and renal safety is often cited as a major cause for concern.
 “Protein stresses your kidneys” or “protein will cause kidney damage” are often cited as reasons against either consuming protein supplements or having a habitually high protein diet.
 But is there justification behind these claims?

 Well… yes (kind of) and no.

 The vast majority of the evidence is epidemiological in nature or clinical observations.
 Therein lies the first problem; because these studies essentially track a large volume of subjects over time and look for associations between variables (e.g. red meat intake and microalbuminuria, a marker of renal damage (Lin et al. 2010)).
 However this association does not necessarily infer causation, so concluding as such is inappropriate.